core-lib/network/README.md

 public void testConcurrent() throws Exception {
     final Object lock = new Object();
     Network.download(URL)
-            .concurrent(3) // use 3 threads to download the same resource in the same time, but the server must supports it .times(3) // every thread max retry 3 times if error occur when downloading .callback(new CallbackAdapter() {
+            .concurrent(3) // use 3 threads to download same resource in the same time, but the server must supports it .times(3) // every thread max retry 3 times if error occur when downloading .callback(new CallbackAdapter() {
                 @Override